-As we begin our 18th season, BARELY LEGAL, we’re thinking about the varied meanings those words have for our audiences.
+As we begin our 19th season, we’re thinking about the varied meanings those words have for our audiences.
 On the surface, it’s a fun celebration of our company’s reaching the age of maturity.
-After 18 years, we’re the right age for being an “adult” theatre, and we are proud to continue to produce plays for grown-ups in Oklahoma City.
+After 19 years, we’re the right age for being an “adult” theatre, and we are proud to continue to produce plays for grown-ups in Oklahoma City.

 OKCTC has developed an identity as the professional company that seeks to be not only inclusive of, but an advocate for, millennial minority audiences.
 Sometimes this means offering raunchy, campy musicals like SILENCE!.
 More often it means doing the hard work of producing STOP KISS or THE MOST FABULOUS STORY EVER TOLD and asking audiences to engage in conversations about social issues that define and change communities.
 We recognize that educational theatre doesn’t just mean theatre for children.
 Adults seek theatre that educates as well, and theatre can be a powerful platform for communicating big ideas through empathy and entertainment.